 Author: Shawn Weber, CLS-F

-Physical Custody.
 Physical custody refers to the time that the child is in the physical care and supervision of a given parent.
 Sole physical custody means that a child resides with and is under the supervision of one parent, subject to the court’s powers to order visitation to the non-custodial parent.
 (Fam.
 Code §3007.)
 The parents have joint physical custody when each of the parents has significant periods of physical custody.
-The idea is that the time with the child is shared so that the child has frequent and continuing contact with both parents.
+The idea is for parents to share the time with the child.
+As a result, the child has frequent and continuing contact with both parents.
 (Fam.
 Code §3004.)

 [The key definitions relating to California child custody issues can be read at California Family Code sections 3000 to 3007.]

 Your task with your divorce is to restructure the relationship between the parents from married people to unmarried people, who, although are no longer in love with each other, still love their children.
 There is a way to do this so that your kids will be emotionally “ok” and there are many ways to do it where the kids get hurt.

-[The research is very clear about the effects of parental conflict on children after divorce.
+[The research is clear about the effects of parental conflict on children after divorce.
 For further reading, I recommend The Good Divorce by my friend and colleague Constance Ahrons, Ph.D. and her follow up book We’re Still Family.
 For Dr. Ahron’s website, go to http://constanceahrons.com/.